-- 1 Goal: The goal of education is set to acquire the knowledge, attitudes, and skills required for effective participation in a highly diverse society. - 2 Content: Content reflects the experiences of multiple cultural groups beyond the mainstream perspectives and experiences. - 3 Foundations/Perspective: The course draws on theories that show how human differences (including the background characteristics of students and faculty) influence our understanding of a course topic. - 4 Learners: Course content and teaching methods are designed and adjusted to fit students' learning needs. - (5) Instructor(s): Instructors continuously reflect on how their own identities, bias, and values influence the content and method of the lecture. - 6 Pedagogy: Focusing on the understanding that all students have different learning motivations and needs - 7 Classroom environment: The environment should be empowering, reflective of the diverse backgrounds of students and designed to support to student learning. - 3 Assessment/evaluation: Instructors use various formal and informal evaluation methods that are more sensitive to the various backgrounds of students. - 3 Adjustment: The instructor flexibly adjusts course design through interaction with students.
+- 1 Goal: The goal of education is set to acquire the knowledge, attitudes, and skills required for effective participation in a highly diverse society. - 2 Content: Content reflects the experiences of multiple cultural groups beyond the mainstream perspectives and experiences. - 3 Foundations/Perspective: The course draws on theories that show how human differences (including the background characteristics of students and faculty) influence our understanding of a course topic. - 4 Learners: Course content and teaching methods are designed and adjusted to fit students' learning needs. - 5 Instructor(s): Instructors continuously reflect on how their own identities, bias, and values influence the content and method of the lecture. - © Pedagogy: Focusing on the understanding that all students have different learning motivations and needs - 7 Classroom environment: The environment should be empowering, reflective of the diverse backgrounds of students and designed to support to student learning. - Adjustment: The instructor flexibly adjusts course design through interaction with students.
 Even adjust the objectives of the course according to the students' motivation and desires.